 Interdisciplinary Ph.D.
 Degree Program in Sociology

 Students who have been admitted to the Ph.D. degree program in sociology, and who wish to develop an interdisciplinary program, should review the guidelines set forth by the Graduate School.
-The graduate dean approves interdisciplinary Ph.D. degree programs only when they bear the endorsement of a department that offers a Ph.D. degree program A student who wishes to apply for an interdisciplinary program in which sociology will be the sponsoring department, should understand that the program of study must include substantial involvement in sociology courses and seminars, and that the department may require the student to meet other requirements similar to those established for the Ph.D. degree program in sociology.
+The graduate dean approves interdisciplinary Ph.D. degree programs only when they bear the endorsement of a program that offers a Ph.D. degree program A student who wishes to apply for an interdisciplinary program in which sociology will be the sponsoring program, should understand that the program of study must include substantial involvement in sociology courses and seminars, and that the program may require the student to meet other requirements similar to those established for the Ph.D. degree program in sociology.